SCHOOLGIRLS COMPETITION RULES FOR 2023/24 as passed at AGM 2023

 2.5 Games are to be completed by the given deadline which is decided with the relevant League Secretary /Munster Schools Competitions Committee.

-2.7 ALL finals must be on full length, marked pitches.
+2.8 ALL finals must be played on synthetic surfaces.

 - The team with the highest number of points shall be the winning team in each Section.